 First things first, determine if your furnishings are made out of wrought iron; this video about how to identify wrought iron will tell you how.
 If your antique wrought iron patio furniture has been painted, as much of those pieces have been, another step in restoration is refinishing it.
 This process starts by removing the existing finish, down to the bare metal via sanding or the use of a chemical rust remover or rotary brush tool.
 Ensure that the metal is impeccably clean, then apply a metal surface primer.
 Next, apply a couple of coats of paint made specifically for vintage wrought iron patio furniture.
 Finally, finish it off with a clear topcoat so all your work lasts for a long time.

 How to Refurbish Wrought Iron Patio Furniture

 Going beyond repair and refinish is a complete refurbishment of your outdoor patio furniture.
-This would include going over each piece looking for corrosion, breaks and nicks in the surface.
-A stiff brush, mild cleaning solution and a strong spray of water will help immensely.
-Finish with steel wool to remove rust particles and an application of a thin coat of car wax to fill in nicks and scratches.
+This would include going over each piece looking for corrosion, breaks, and nicks in the surface.
+A stiff brush, mild cleaning solution, and a strong spray of water will help immensely.
+Finish with steel wool to remove rust particles and application of a thin coat of car wax to fill in nicks and scratches.
 You may also wish to replace the upholstered patio furniture cushions at this time.